Pakistan parliament elects Sharif PM as Khan MPs quit en masse | Politics

 "We are announcing we are all resigning," Shah Mahmood Qureshi, former foreign minister and vice president of Khan's party, told the assembly.
 The mass resignations will require fresh by-elections in well over 100 seats.
 Khan's Pakistan Tehreek-e-Insaf (PTI) party had submitted papers nominating Qureshi as its candidate for prime minister.

 Sharif said in an interview last week good relations with the United States were critical for Pakistan for better or for worse, in stark contrast to Khan's prickly ties to Washington.
-Nawaz Sharif was barred by the Supreme Court in 2017 from holding public office and subsequently went abroad for medical treatment after serving just a few months of a 10-year jail sentence for corruption charges.
+In his maiden speech, he also spoke of improving relations with neighbours India and China.

+"We want good relations with India but a durable peace can't be possible without Kashmir's solution," he said, referring to the contested Himalayan territory the countries have fought several wars over.
+He said his government will speed up construction of the $60 billion China-Pakistan Economic Corridor (CPEC) - a part of Beijing's Belt and Road Initiative.

 The military has ruled the country of 220 million people for almost half its nearly 75-year history.
 It viewed Khan and his conservative agenda favourably when he won election in 2018.
 But that support waned after a falling-out over the appointment of military intelligence chief and economic troubles that last week led to the largest interest rate rise in decades.